-In addition to the data management development services described in the above DDI section, Freedman also provides data quality assurance.
-These services will end January of 2019 and will be taken up as part of the Health Systems Transformation RFP.
+In addition to the data management development services described in the above DDI section, Freedman also provides data quality assurance, including support for DHS programs.
+These services will end February 28, 2019 and will be taken up as part of the Health Systems Transformation RFP.